 Even if it is for one cut, you will still be faster with this table saw miter jig.

 So, when you’re here for the second reason, I’m pretty sure you’re already convinced this table saw miter jig is for you.

 In this blog, I will explain step by step how to build it.

-Building this table saw miter jig step by step
+How to make a table saw miter jig step by step

 This table saw miter jig is custom-made for my crosscut sled.

 If you want to build this crosscut sled yourself, you can!